Spike and Mike's Festival of Animation: History

 Before the Festival of Animation, it was difficult to see independent, experimental, and foreign animation.
 Spike and Mike went on yearly worldwide film hunting expeditions.
-They signed on animation from the National Film Board of Canada, Cal Arts, Sheridan, Royal College of Art, Annecy, Zagreb, Hiroshima, Ottawa and select studios active among the art-house scene that did not have a public venue.
-In the 1990s, Spike and Mike screened early films from animators including Nick Park, Marv Newland, Tim Burton, Barry Purves, John Lasseter, Andrew Stanton, and Will Vinton.
+They signed on animation from the National Film Board of Canada, CalArts, Sheridan, Royal College of Art, Annecy, Zagreb, Hiroshima, Ottawa and select studios active among the art-house scene that did not have a public venue.
+In the 1990s, Spike and Mike screened early films from animators including Nick Park, Marv Newland, Tim Burton, Barry Purves, John Lasseter, Andrew Stanton, Pete Docter and Will Vinton.

 The shows have toured in theaters, film festivals such as (Cannes, Sundance, Annecy), college campuses, and dynamic events such as the Vans Warped Tour, the Winter X Games, ComiCon, and with the nu-metal band Korn.

 Initially, Spike and Mike produced the Classic Festival and later both the Classic and Sick and Twisted simultaneously.
 But by the early 2000s, the Classic Festival of Animation was put on hiatus in favor of the Sick and Twisted Festival.
 Spike and Mike's New Gen Show was created in place of the Classic Festival to show films that did not fit into the category of "sick and twisted".

 A select set of the short films in the festival were produced at Mellow Manor, some partially and others in-full.
 Artists' conceptualized or unfinished elements were often accepted for financial and pipeline assistance in completing production.
 Some stages of an artist's production were contracted out for specialized work.

-Mike Gribble died from cancer in August 1994, and Spike continues to produce touring theatrical festivals of animated short film collections.
+Mike Gribble died from cancer in August 1994, and Spike would continue to produce touring theatrical festivals of animated short film collections.

+In November 4, 2023, Skybound Entertainment announced that it had acquired the festival and has plans to revitalize it.

 Contributors

-In the 1990s, Spike and Mike showed work from animators such as Craig McCracken, Miles Thompson, Danny Antonucci, Dave Smith, Steve Fonti, Craig Kellman, and Mike Judge.
+In the 1990s, Spike and Mike showed work from animators such as Craig McCracken, Miles Thompson, Danny Antonucci, Benjamin Gluck, David Smith, John A. Davis, Keith Alcorn, Steve Fonti, Craig Kellman, and Mike Judge.
 Several films under Spike and Mike's Mellow Manor Productions were funded either partially or entirely from concept to completion (such as Mike Judge's first Beavis and Butthead films).
 Working beyond their initial projects, many of these artists have become prominent in the industry and independent creatives, commercial artists, painters, screenwriters, and designers.
 Several have become nominated for or won honors including Oscars, Emmys, and Annie Awards.